 Maintaining a healthy lawn is a part of the mix.
 Turfgrass makes up 2 percent of the total US surface area.
 That may not sound like a lot unless you start looking at the numbers.
 It is, in fact, our largest crop, exceeding the combined acreage of alfalfa, corn, orchards, and rice at 59.6 million acres.

-Americans love their backyards, and we like to landscape them or put additions on our houses to enjoy our time outside better.
+An American homeowner loves their backyard and likes to landscape it with a garden bed or two or put additions on our houses to enjoy our time outside better.
 According to the US Census Bureau, there were 840,000 new single-family houses in 2018 of which less than 9 percent did not have any outdoor features.

 We are also making better use of our space, even if the backyard sizes have dropped recently.
 The deck and patio industry has grown by 3 percent each year from 2014 through 2019.
 It doesn’t stop there.
 According to the American Society of Landscape Architects, the features that homeowners want the most include: